browserengineering/book/book/embeds.md

     <img src="examples/example15-img.png">
 </center>

-When it's scrolled down a bit you should see this:
+When it's scrolled down a bit you should see this (notice the different aspect ratios):

 <center>
     <img src="examples/example15-img-scroll1.png">
 </center>

-And scrolled to the end will show this:
+And scrolled to the end will show this, including the "broken image" icon:

 <center>
     <img src="examples/example15-img-scroll2.png">